wp-plugins/flyzoo/readme.txt

 * Performance: cloud-based, hosted chat built on the latest technologies to ensure a fast chat message delivery without overloading your server

-* Multiple Operators/Moderators: live support requests are automatically routed to the first available operator
+* Multiple Operators/Moderators: online support requests are automatically routed to the first available operator

 * Eye-catching: designed to offer a sleek look and feel